ddttom/doc2web/docs/prd.md

 #### 3.2.2 Performance

-- Process documents up to 100MB in size
+- Process standard documents (< 10MB) in under 5 seconds
-- Handle batch processing of multiple documents efficiently
+- Support batch processing of at least 100 files
-- Process at least 10 documents per minute on standard hardware
+- Handle documents up to 100MB in size

 #### 3.2.3 Output Quality